bentomhall/nih-system/homebrewery/world/player-options.md

 ## Incantations by Rarity

 ### Common Incantations
-Common incantations are suitable to be found by Journeyman-rank adventurers, ie in levels 1-4, although many have effects that are still valuable much later.
+Common incantations are suitable to be found by Tier 1 adventurers, ie in levels 1-4, although many have effects that are still valuable much later.

 #### Alarm